 The Company has assigned a department for receiving timely disclosure information from its subsidiaries.
 Investor Relations manages information disclosure.
 The Timely Disclosure Committee has been established to ensure the adequacy of decision-making regarding disclosures and the accuracy of disclosed information.
-The Committee is chaired by the Corporate Executive Officer in charge of Investor Relations, and consists of the Corporate Executive Officer in charge of public relations and the heads of relevant departments.
+The Committee is chaired by the Senior Vice President in charge of Investor Relations, and consists of the Senior Vice President in charge of Public Relations.